-The use of Information Technology at Bedford Modern School is viewed as an essential resource for all members of the school community and the School is constantly looking at ways to improve and develop ICT.
+The use of Information Technology at Bedford Modern School is viewed as an essential resource for all members of the school community and the school is constantly looking at ways to improve and develop ICT.

-New technologies have become integral to the lives of children and young people in today's society, both within Schools and in their lives outside of School.
+New technologies have become integral to the lives of children and young people in today's society, both within schools and in their lives outside of school.

-The Internet and other digital information and communications technologies are powerful tools, which open up new opportunities for everyone.
-These technologies can stimulate discussion, promote creativity and stimulate awareness of context to promote effective learning.
+The Internet and other digital information and communications technologies are powerful tools, which open new opportunities for everyone.
+These technologies can stimulate discussion, promote creativity, and raise awareness of context to promote effective learning.
+All users should always have an entitlement to safe Internet access.